-The plot is standard fantasy fare: the hero returning to his country only to find out it has been conquered by an army of Orcs.
+The plot is standard fantasy fare: hero returns to his country only to find out it has been conquered by an army of Orcs.

 The greatest achievement of Gothic 3 is the world in which the adventure takes place.
-It's huge, with three main countries (Myrtana, Nordmar and Varrant ), believable and never repetitive: each location has a wonderfully distinctive look, from the strongholds of the clans in the North to the deserts in the South, from crocodile-infested swamps to a monastery in the mountains.
+It's huge - with three main countries: Myrtana, Nordmar and Varrant - believable and never repetitive: each location has a wonderfully distinctive look, from the strongholds of the clans in the North to the deserts in the South, from crocodile-infested swamps to monasteries in the mountains.

-There are some interesting details which I loved.
+Some details I loved.
 For example, I entered a cave in which a couple of miners had disappeared, but it was too late, a monster had killed them.
-I loaded a saved game and tried again: they resisted longer and I saved one of them - and a third time they defeated the monster with no help from me!
+I loaded a saved game and tried again: they resisted longer and I saved one of them - and a third time they defeated the monster with no help from me.
 This kind of unpredictability runs through the game, and it's a good thing.

-Each time you pass a level you get some "learning points", but you can't automatically acquire new skills (there are many, from more conventional like fighting and magic to others like alchemy and blacksmithing): first you have to find someone who teaches you these skills, then to pay him or to complete some minor quests.
+Each time you pass a level you get some "learning points", but you can't automatically acquire new skills (there are many, from more conventional like fighting and magic to non-combat ones like alchemy and blacksmithing): first you have to find someone who teaches you these skills, then pay him or complete some minor quests.
 This makes for a more complex but ultimately more realistic gaming experience.

 Not that Gothic 3 is flawless.
 The characters you meet are rather nondescript.
-The dialogues have a good sense of humour but they lack the flair of, say, the Baldur's Gate series: you can't choose between many lines and often you can't even decide whether you want to be friendly or arrogant, solemn or ironic.
-I do like, however, that people from different regions talk in different ways.
-An odd detail is the fact that the people living in Gothic's world are mostly male - women are *very* few.
+Dialogues have a good sense of humour but they lack the flair of, say, the Baldur's Gate series: you can't choose between many lines and often you can't even decide whether you want to be friendly or arrogant, solemn or ironic.
+I do like that people from different regions talk in different ways.
+An odd detail is the fact people living in Gothic's world are almost only male - women are *very* few.
 Weird.

 A.I. is passable - many enemies pursue you with a surprising insistence.
 Incidentally, wild animals should have been faster - it doesn't make sense that you can outrun a tiger.
 But this is a nitpick.
-A much bigger problem is the fact that enemies can't jump: you can easily slaughter a huge group of them if they don't have long-range weapons or a wizard.
-You just have to be a good archer and stand on a much higher ground,, and you can shoot them full of arrows without getting a scratch on yourself, as they will be unable to reach you.
+A much bigger problem is the fact enemies can't jump: you can easily slaughter a huge group of them if they don't have long-range weapons or a wizard and you get on higher ground.
 Ladies and gentlemen... gamebreaker!

 12 of 13 people found this review helpful.